opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 4. Change start or end times by selecting the start or end time in the search bar.
 5. In the pop-up window, choose **Absolute**, **Relative**, or **Now** and then specify the date.

-### Select a time range from the histogram

 To select a time range for the histogram, choose from the following options:

 * Select the bar that represents the time range you want to zoom in on.
 * Select the bar and drag to view a specific time range.
 You must start the selection with the cursor over the background of the chart (the cursor changes to a plus sign when you hover over a valid start point).
 * Select the dropdown and then select an interval.

-## Step 5: Select multiple data sources through the Dev Tools console.
+## Selecting multiple data sources through the Dev Tools console

-Selecting multiple data sources through the Dev Tools console provides for working with a broader range of data and gaining deeper insight into your code and applications.
-Watch the following 10-second video to see it in action or follow these steps.
+Alternatively, you can select multiple data sources through the Dev Tools console.
+This option provides for working with a broader range of data and gaining deeper insight into your code and applications.

+Watch the following 10-second video to see it in action.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/multidata-dev-tools.gif" alt="Multiple data sources in Dev Tools demo">{: .img-fluid}

-To select a data source by using the Dev Tools console, follow these steps:
+To select a data source through the Dev Tools console, follow these steps:

 1. Locate your copy of `opensearch_dashboards.yml` and open it in the editor of your choice.
 2. Set `data_source.enabled` to `true`.